wildwinter/storylet-framework/README.md

 "condition":"color=='red'"
 "condition":"playerRace('orc') and (on_fire or water_level>=5)"

-"updateOnDrawn":{
+"updateOnPlayed":{
     "someCounter":"someCounter+1"
 }
 ```

 ### Specificity
-There are some situations (for example, bark implementations) where it's quite useful to have the priority of a storylet
-to be defined by how *specific* the condition is.
-That is, the more clauses in the condition, the more relevant the storylet
-probably is to the current situation.
+There are some situations (for example, bark implementations) where it's quite useful to have the priority of a storylet to be defined by how *specific* the condition is.
+That is, the more clauses in the condition, the more relevant the storylet probably is to the current situation.

 You can turn this on for the deck using `useSpecificity=true`.
 Priorities still take precedence, but within each priority storylets are sorted by specificity.